*This post may contain affiliate links. Read more »

 - 3 tablespoons kecap manis

-- 3 tablespoon vegan oyster sauce
+- 3 tablespoon vegetarian oyster sauce

 - 4 teaspoons sambal oelek